Raphael-Boichot/The-TinyGB-Printer/README.md

 Want to know more about these games ?
 Want hints and custom saves to unlock all printing features ?
 Follow the [link](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation).

 ## Known issues
 - [Photo!](https://github.com/untoxa/gb-photo) requires the device to be overclocked @250 MHz to fully support the double speed mode.
 Regular build (@133 MHz) only supports the standard printing mode.
 Fast Printing and Tranfer are not supported (and won't, too fast !).
 If these features are very important for you, better use a [Pico GB Printer](https://github.com/untoxa/pico-gb-printer) (same platform, but top programmer).
+Technically, the issue comes from the PNGenc library: even idle, PNG converter part makes core 0 stalling sometimes, I have to fix that or rewrite my own.
 - Printing with Hamster Club (what a stupid game !) may crash without any reason but very rarely.

 ## Kind warning